-With a dive entry on an acoustic signal, the competitor swims the 50 m course passing 2 times under the immersed obstacles to touch the finish wall of the pool.
+With a dive or in-water start on an acoustic signal, the competitor swims the 50 m course passing 2 times under the immersed obstacles to touch the finish wall of the pool.

-With a dive entry on an acoustic signal, the competitor swims the 100 m course passing 4 times under the immersed obstacles to touch the finish wall of the pool.
+With a dive or in-water start on an acoustic signal, the competitor swims the 100 m course passing 4 times under the immersed obstacles to touch the finish wall of the pool.